-Our work to develop this new sector for British Columbia is taking place in a co-ordinated fashion on several fronts.
+Our work to develop this sector for British Columbia is taking place in a co-ordinated fashion on several fronts.

 To ensure British Columbians are at the front of the line for every one of the tens of thousands of jobs this opportunity will create, we are undertaking a Labour Market Partnership project to assess the employment needs of the sector and ensure our training opportunities are aligned.
 We will subsequently lead the development of a comprehensive workforce strategy and action plan, with the continued support of industry and training authorities.
-Within the next year, we will release this action plan so British Columbians are trained in time with the skills necessary to fill these jobs.
+We will release this action plan so British Columbians are trained in time with the skills necessary to fill these jobs.
+We have also initiated a Buy BC program to connect BC businesses with the opportunities being generated by this industry.